 OFFICE HOURS.
 Please schedule office hours through Calendly.
 I am trying to make myself available as much of the time as possible, but times may vary from week to week.
+Normal office hour times are almost-all-day Tuesday and Thursday and 8:30-10pm Monday through Thursday.
+I am not normally available during the day Monday, Wednesday, and Friday.

 ELECTRONIC DEVICES.
-Under normal circumstances my intent is for my courses to be electroinic-device-free zones.
+Under normal circumstances my intent is for my courses to be electroinicdevice-free zones.
 But these aren't normal circumstances.
 So instead I ask of you, whether you are joining class in-person or remotely, please do not use your laptop, table, phone, etc, for anything other than class activities.
 "Class activities" means looking at an electronic version of the textbook, looking at your solutions to daily work, taking notes, and using Zoom (if joining class remotely).
 Please refrain from from all other uses of electronic devices.
-In particular, NO TEXTING OR USING SOCIAL MEDIA DURING CLASS MEETINGS.
+In particular, NO TEX-TING OR USING SOCIAL MEDIA DURING CLASS MEETINGS.